Quality and Sustainability: Outsourced Manufacturing in a World of Disruption

 6 min Read

-But tight quality control in globalized manufacturing also has significant implications on a brand’s sustainability footprint.
-For example, to truly understand their carbon impact, brands will have to examine how much carbon is emitted along their entire value chain, from sourcing to delivery, and then in the use and disposal of their products.
+However, tight quality control in globalized manufacturing also has significant implications for a brand’s sustainability footprint.
+For example, to truly understand their carbon impact, brands will have to examine how much carbon is emitted along their entire value chain, from sourcing to delivery and then in the use and disposal of their products.
 It’s important to look at the complete lifecycle, not just the internal operations.
 Emissions not tied directly to the operation of company facilities and vehicles are known as Scope 3 emissions.
 The footprint to produce goods and dispose of defective ones falls under Scope 3, and pressure is growing for companies to disclose and reduce their footprint.
 This can be a daunting task, especially when you don’t have much visibility beyond your four walls.

-So, what is needed to overcome manufacturing challenges?
+What is needed to overcome manufacturing challenges?

-Returned goods almost always represent a massive waste—financial and emissions-related.
-Manufacturers incur return shipping costs, staffing costs to sort, repair, repackage, and re-sell the merchandise, or else dispose of it.
+1. Footprint downsizing – Returned goods almost always represent a massive waste—financial and emissions-related.
+Manufacturers incur return shipping costs, and staffing costs to sort, repair, repackage, and re-sell the merchandise or else dispose of it.
 In certain industries, returned merchandise is routinely disposed of, resulting in pure waste.
 Sometimes, however, returns are due to a product recall by manufacturers.
 One way companies can help their end-to-end carbon emissions is to ensure that returns aren’t due to a quality issue.
 This means preventing quality issues entirely or detecting them as early as possible in the product lifecycle—well before they’re shipped to consumers.
 Processes and technology put in place to help detect potential quality issues—whether inherent to the materials, the assembly process, or some other factor—can have a meaningful and even quantifiable impact on carbon emissions.
 In this way, investing in visibility and control throughout your third-party manufacturing operations is an important aspect of sustainable business.

-Brand owners need to be able to continuously monitor production quality and be alerted when quality issues arise.
+3. Risk and quality – Brand owners need to be able to continuously monitor production quality and be alerted when quality issues arise.
 It is essential for customer service and manufacturing operations teams to be able to trace and control inventory by lot or batch across all production and quickly understand the cause of potential defects to pinpoint which goods are affected.
 This requires a connected platform and AI-driven solutions that bring together enterprise resource planning (ERP), production, quality, and other related data from all disparate systems.
-The supporting technology should be able to proactively identify when quality issues arise, or recalls are required, by analyzing the entire production process—internal and external—to determine the root cause, track any affected products, and lay the groundwork for efficient, precise recalls that minimize risk and waste.
+The supporting technology should be able to proactively identify when quality issues arise, or recalls are required by analyzing the entire production process—internal and external—to determine the root cause, track any affected products, and lay the groundwork for efficient, precise recalls that minimize risk and waste.

+4. Manage recalls – Although brand owners maintain strict quality standards, the continued rise in outsourcing and the variability of raw materials has led to an increasing number of defective goods.
+In certain industries, recalls for faulty goods are required and carefully regulated.
+Companies must be able to rapidly identify the affected products, remove them from the supply chain, and issue replacement goods.
+These activities come at an enormous cost, especially if the company cannot identify which goods are defective and are forced to recall and replace goods that aren’t affected.
 It’s important for brands to track the route to market for specific lots and batches—and even serialized components and finished goods—using commonality analysis to pinpoint the affected products.
 Equally valuable is the ability to use highly flexible and configurable data models to simulate multiple recall scenarios and identify the most efficient one.
 This can make recalls surgically precise and far less carbon-intensive to conduct.
 Conducting recalls in this way, however, requires end-to-end visibility across channel, logistics, global trade, and supply ecosystems, plus the ability to orchestrate remedial actions across multiple cross-functional and cross-enterprise areas.

 New technology is required to support this strategy.
 In particular, a single platform that connects all internal and external manufacturing processes and systems and provides the decision-grade data required for optimal production, less risk, and recall prevention.
 It also takes integrated, artificial-intelligence-driven applications to orchestrate it all from start to finish and help monitor the results.